-d.
-Click OK.

-- 6. From the File menu, select Print with Preview. - Select Page Setup. - Format for: select the printer (for example, HP Designjet Z2100 24in Photo). - Paper Size: select the size of the paper that is currently loaded into the printer. - Orientation: select the orientation of your image on the paper. - Click OK. - Set the Position and the Scaled Print Size you need. - Make sure that More Options are displayed. - Select the Color Management tab. - Print: select Document. - Options > Color Handling: select Let Printer Determine Colors. - Options > Rendering Intent: select Perceptual.
+- d.
+Click OK. - 6.
+From the File menu, select Print with Preview. - Select Page Setup. - Format for: select the printer (for example, HP Designjet Z3100 24in Photo). - Paper Size: select the size of the paper that is currently loaded into the printer. - Orientation: select the orientation of your image on the paper. - Click OK. - Set the Position and the Scaled Print Size you need. - Make sure that More Options are displayed. - Select the Color Management tab. - Print: select Document. - Options > Color Handling: select Let Printer Determine Colors.